-Dr. Clevenger is a Professor, clinical track, and gerontological nurse practitioner.
-She is the Associate Dean for Transformative Clinical Practice with oversight responsibility for the Office of Clinical Affairs, the Emory Nursing Experience, and the Integrated Memory Care programs at the Nell Hodgson Woodruff School of Nursing.
-She most recently served as Associate Dean for Clinical and Community Partnerships.
+Dr. Clevenger is a clinical track professor and gerontological nurse practitioner.
 She is a nationally recognized educational leader in advanced practice nursing and in geriatrics and gerontology.
 She is a Past President of the Gerontological Advanced Practice Nurses Association, Fellow of the American Association of Nurse Practitioners (AANP) and the Gerontological Society of America, and contributor to the AANP Certification Program.
-She is Clinical Director of the nurse-led patient centered medical home for people living with dementia, the Integrated Memory Care Clinic (IMCC).
+She is the director of the nurse-led patient centered medical home for people living with dementia, the Integrated Memory Care Clinic (IMCC).
 IMCC represents an innovative clinical model that provides memory and primary care in a single integrated model for people living with dementia and their care partners.

 Areas of Expertise

 Davis, B.P., Clevenger, C., Dillard, R., Ander, D. (in press).
 “Disbelief and Sadness”: First Year Health Profession Students’ Perspectives on Medical Errors.
 Journal of Patient Safety.